What Are The Product Labeling Requirements For Imports Into The United States?

 Optional Inclusion of QR Codes for Additional Information

-• Enhanced Information: QR codes can provide consumers with additional product information, user manuals, promotional offers, or website links.
+Enhanced Information: QR codes can provide consumers with additional product information, user manuals, promotional offers, or links to websites.

 Summary